Skip to main content

 The actions menu on each run row offers:

-• Download output: download the captured payload as a JSON file.
-Only available when the pipeline includes a Download output node and the run reached it
+• Download Output: download the captured payload as a JSON file.
+Only available when the run has a completed Download output step

 Testing from the editor